jamesepaterson/occupancyworkshop/README.md

 # Workshop: occupancy models in R

-A workshop on occupancy models in R. This workshop uses the 'unmarked' and 'RPresence' packages to construct occupancy models in R. All examples use included simulated datasets.
+A workshop on occupancy models in R. This workshop uses the 'unmarked', 'RPresence', and 'jagsUI' packages to construct occupancy models in R. All examples use included simulated datasets.

 This workshop covers: